 PROTECTING THE ENVIRONMENT

-We also believe in building strong relationships — not just with our customers and our employees but the landowners with whom we do business.
-We are dedicated to working closely with our neighbors to minimize the impact of our operations on people, buildings, fences, crops, water supplies, soil, air quality, and noise levels.
-We also restore the land as soon as construction is complete and weather permits.
+At HEP we adhere to comprehensive environmental, health and safety standards and stringent government regulations.
+We also believe in building strong relationships with our customers and the landowners with whom we do business.
+We are dedicated to working closely with our neighbors to minimize the impact of our operations on the surrounding communities to include its people, buildings, fences, crops, water supplies, wildlife, soil, air quality, and noise levels.
+We proactively work to reduce our environmental footprint and restore the land as soon as construction is complete and the weather permits.
+We operate responsibly and are committed to leaving a project site better than we found it because it is the right thing to do

 PIPELINE SAFETY